sdfgeoff/GameToy/src/egui_nodes/README.md

  1) Links draw on top of nodes (changed ordering in show function)
  2) Can create self-node links (commented check in should_link_snap_to_pin function)
+ 3) Exposing the selected node ID vector so it can be written to

 ### Example
 ``` rust